2016 Railway budget of India

 The 2016 Railway Budget of India refers to the Railway Budget of the Indian Railways in the fiscal year 2016–17.
-The budget was presented by the Railway Minister Suresh Prabhu in the Parliament on 25 February 2016.
-It was the final Railway Budget of India as after this budget, the Railway Budget got merged with the Union Budget of India.
+The budget was presented by the Railway Minister Suresh Prabhu in the Parliament of India on 25 February 2016.
+It was the final Railway Budget of India as after this budget, the Railway Budget got merged with the Union budget of India.

 Summary

 There were no fare hikes.
 It was announced that the freight tariffs would be changed to make them more competitive to the cost of transport by road.
 The capital outlay for 2016-17 was set at ₹1.21 lakh crore, a 20% increase from last year.
 The revenue from traffic was projected at ₹1.85 lakh crore.

 Cleanliness

 It was announced that 17,000 bio-vacuum toilets would be installed on various trains.
 These toilets use a bacterium developed by the DRDO in the compost tank.
 Additional toilets would be built in 475 stations.
 A "Clean My Coach" initiative was announced which will allow passengers to request cleaning service by SMS.